 Situated just north of Caen, Parc Ornavik is a park dedicated to Viking history and, in particular, the role the Vikings played in establishing what went on to become Normandy.
 Around a hundred volunteers help run this visitor attraction.

 Why not enjoy a savoury or sweet Viking crêpe during your day out at Parc Ornavik!

-Immersive visitor experiences available every weekend from 9 April to 6 November during French school holidays (closed on Monday at Easter holidays), open every day from 11 July and August.
+Immersive visitor experiences available every weekend from 8 April to 16 September and during French school holidays (closed on Monday at Easter holidays), open every day from 11 July and August.

 Scheduled guided tours and escape games also available